theIvanR/SCAD/README.md

 # SCAD: Spectral Correction via Adaptive Deconvolution

 ## Quick Overview
-A robust MATLAB framework for correcting poor microphone audio - removes echoes, resonances, and "flabby" bass response through stabilized inverse filtering.
+SCAD is a robust MATLAB framework for restoring poor-quality audio using stabilized inverse filtering.
+It is designed for recordings affected by:

-## The Problem
-Poor quality recordings often introduce linear distortions:
-- Short echoes and reflections
+- short echoes and reflections
-- Resonant frequency peaks/dips
+- resonant peaks and dips
-- Temporal smearing ("flabby" sound)
+- temporal smearing / "flabby" low end
-- Comb filtering artifacts

-## How It Works
-1. **Blind estimation** of microphone impulse response
-2. **Automatic model selection** using BIC
-3. **Multi-criteria optimization** for stability
+- comb-filtering and mic coloration
+- stationary or slowly varying linear distortion

+## What SCAD Does
+SCAD automatically searches for informative regions in the audio, estimates a stable inverse model from multiple candidate segments, and applies the learned correction to the full recording.

+### Core pipeline
+1. **Multi-resolution segment selection** across the full signal
+2. **Conditioning-aware candidate ranking** to avoid weak or unstable windows
+3. **Blind inverse model estimation** with alternating Wiener / least-squares updates
+4. **Robust consensus kernel aggregation** across multiple segments
+5. **Outer refinement passes** for self-consistent re-selection and retraining
-4. **Stabilized Wiener filtering** with practical safeguards
+6. **Stabilized Wiener deconvolution** with practical gain limits

 ## Key Features
-- ✅ Automatic parameter tuning
+- Automatic segment discovery across the whole file
+- Multi-scale window analysis for transients and steady-state content
+- Robust kernel averaging across multiple training regions
+- Conditioning checks to reject poor inverse problems
+- Outer-loop refinement for better consistency
+- Stability safeguards against spectral blow-up
+- Useful for vocals, guitars, ribbon microphones, vinyl, and other linear-ish restoration tasks

+## Typical Use Cases
+SCAD works especially well when the recording chain behaves approximately like a smooth, causal linear system, such as:
+- old vocals and spoken word
+- guitars and amp / cabinet coloration
-- ✅ Handles real-world noisy recordings
+- ribbon microphone recordings
-- ✅ Prevents common inverse filtering artifacts
-- ✅ Multiple safety modes (safe/best/aggressive)
-- ✅ Production-ready MATLAB code
+- vinyl restoration material
+- room coloration and mild echo correction

 ## Usage
-- Enter name/paths of input and output files
+1. Set input and output file paths.
-- Let the script run and listen to results
+2. Adjust the configuration knobs if needed.
+3. Run the script.
+4. Listen to the restored output.

+## Notes
+- SCAD assumes the dominant distortion is approximately linear and time-invariant over the selected regions.
+- It is not intended for hard clipping, heavy saturation, or strongly time-varying effects.
+- Better training windows usually come from energetic, structured, non-silent audio.

-## Curious for more information?
+## Curious for More?
 - Read the white paper
-- Adjust parameters as needed for your system (ex custom impulse response)
+- Experiment with the configuration values
+- Adapt the impulse-response length and selection strategy to your material

 ![SCAD Workflow](scad.png)